 Answer: It all has to do with a lack of oxygen in the blood stream.
 The connection to Sleep Disordered Breathing is an easy one: the airway obstruction that causes Sleep Disordered Breathing doesn’t let enough oxygen get to the blood.
 If you can’t breathe in deeply or frequently enough, you cannot get a sufficient amount of oxygen.
 Nor can you exhale all the carbon dioxide you’re supposed to.
 This is why many patients with sleep disordered breathing wake up with headaches that may last into the afternoon.
 Let’s examine some common headache types.
-Headaches are typically classified into a few basic types: Sinus, Cluster, Tension, and Migraine.
+Headaches are generally classified into several basic types: Sinus, Cluster, Tension, and Migraine.
 You can determine which type you have by discussing it with your physician or dentist.
-While headaches are normally treated by your physician, improper occlusion (your bite) may play an important role in certain types of headaches as well as other types of pain.
+While headaches are typically treated by your physician, improper occlusion (your bite) may play a significant role in certain types of headaches as well as other head and neck pain.
 One type of headache, tension headache, is by far the most common estimated by some to be the cause of as much as 90% of all headaches.
 Further, there are headaches that often originate in, or pain is referred to, the muscles in your forehead.

 Scientists speculate that cluster headaches could be caused by cerebral vasodilation, a widening or opening of the blood vessels in the brain, related to an inadequate supply of oxygen in the blood (hypoxemia) or an unusually high concentration of carbon dioxide (hypercapnia) during REM (the dreaming stage) sleep.